 The first step of this experiment is to deliver an electron beam with energy around 10 MeV and with sufficient current to the tungsten foil.
 A 16 MeV S-band High Repetition Rate Linac (HRRL) located at the Beam Lab of the Department of the Physics, Idaho State University is used to generate incident electron beam.
 The energy of the HRRL can be tunable between 3 to 16 MeV and its rep and its repetition rate is tunable between 1-300 Hz.
 Some basic parameters of the HRRL is given in the 2.1.
+HRRL cavity is shown in Fig. 2.1.
+It has a thermionic gun and two sets of steering magnets and two sets of solenoid magnets.

 To construct a beamline can run on both positron and electron mode, the cavity is relocated to its current position and quadrupole and dipole magnets to transport the beam.
-As shown in Fig. 2.1 and described in Tab.
+As shown in Fig. 2.2 and described in Tab.
 2.2 more diagnostic tools like OTR/YAG screens, Faraday cups and toroids are installed to the new beamline for diagnostic purposes of electron beam.
-Energy slits are added to the beamline for the control of energy/momentum spread of the beam.
-A insertable tungsten foil target (T1) is placed between the 1st and 2nd triplets to produce positrons when the electron beam hits it.
+Energy slits are added to the beamline for the control of energy/momentum spread of